trymenowoss/Superstar-Racing-MooNs/README.md

 will also be published in this repository's [Releases](../../releases/latest) section.
 Download updates only from this official repository.

 Superstar Racing MooNs is free to play.
-Players never need to pay real money to request available in-game content or currency.
+Players never need to pay real money to request available in-game content or currency or for servers.
 You may privately request:

 - Outfits and character items
 - Car bodies and available vehicle content